-While there is no all in one Fox Body LS swap kit on the market, Late Model Restoration has just about everything you need to drop an LS based motor in your 79-93 Mustang.
+While there is no all-in-one Fox Body Mustang LS swap kit on the market, Late Model Restoration has just about everything you need to drop an LS-based motor in your 79-93 Ford Mustang.

-Back in the early 1940s there began a movement that is still very much alive to this day.
+Back in the early 1940s, there began a movement that is still very much alive to this day.
 The quest for speed was an appetite that couldn't be quenched.
 No matter how fast you went you always looked for more ways to have "just a little more".
 The most popular platform to start within that era was the Ford Model A's and Model T's.
 It was easy to understand why these cars were so popular.
-They were readily available and you could pick them up fora little of nothing.
+They were readily available and you could pick them up for little to nothing.

 The quest for speed is still thriving and has been magnified to a whole new level.
 All out race cars in the day performed as well as a Mustang GT off the showroom floor.
-I too have been bitten by the "speed bug" and decided to build a car to feed my appetite.
+I, too, have been bitten by the "speed bug" and decided to build a car to feed my appetite.
 Like many beforehand I looked for a solid platform to start with which hands down would be the Fox Body Mustang.
-There are tons of them out there, you can pick them up for practically nothing, there is a huge aftermarket following, plus in my mind, they are just plain cool.
+There are tons of them out there and you used to be able to pick them up for practically nothing.
+There is a huge aftermarket following, plus in my mind, they are just plain cool.

 I found an 86 LX Coupe that was laid to rest in a field and picked it up for $250.00 It wasn't pretty but it was exactly what I wanted to start with.
 I have a special place in my heart for 4 eye cars, you either love them or hate them.
 I chose a 4 eye coupe because #1 coupes are lighter and more sound than a hatchback, # the 4 eyes are lighter than the 87-93 cars.
 Keeping with the "Lighter is faster" theme I completely stripped the car down to begin the transformation.